KemoPanzah/decore_Page_Old/readme/getstarted.rst

 Installation
 ============

-Let’s first create an empty Python project in your desired directory.
+First, create an empty Python project in your desired directory.

-To install decore Base, we run the following command in the project root directory.
+To install decore Base, we run the following command in the root directory of the project.
 Let’s use the terminal in vscode.

 .. code-block:: python

    pip install decore-Base

 This requires an enabled Python environment!
-To learn more about this, visit `Python environments in VS Code <https://code.visualstudio.com/docs/python/environments>`_.
+To learn more, visit `Python Environments in VS Code <https://code.visualstudio.com/docs/python/environments>`_.

-Preperation
+Preparation
 ===========

+In order to get everything we need in terms of paths and settings for our future Python Gui dashboard application, we still need to do the preparation.

-Now let’s create a new file named **app.py** in the project root directory.
+Now let’s create a new file named **app.py** in the root directory of the project.

-To use decore Base, we first import it into the module **app.py**.
+To use decore, we first import it into the **app.py** module.

 .. code-block:: python

    from decore_base import decore

-Then we use the **prepare** command to create all the necessary auxiliary files in the project root directory.
+Then we use the **prepare** command to create all the necessary auxiliary files in the root directory of the project.

-Now, to actually prepare the application, we run the command ``python app.py --prepare`` in the terminal.
-The path must be in the project root directory, i.e. where the **app.py** is located.
+Now to actually prepare the application, we run the command ``python app.py --prepare`` in the terminal.
+The path must be in the root directory of the project, i.e. where the **app.py** is located.

 Usage